What Is A HUD Home And How Do You Buy One?

 $100 Down Program

-The following closing costs on a HUD home transaction will be covered:
+The following closing costs on a HUD home transaction may be covered:

 - Prorated property taxes, HOA fees and utility bills